yusuke-satani/DS400_capstone/README.md

 Users can click on words in the generated translations that they are unfamiliar with or wish to remember.
 These words are automatically stored in the Anki flashcard app, eliminating the need for manual flashcard creation and helping users study Japanese more efficiently.

+### Software
+MeCab: an open-source text segmentation library for Japanese written text.

 ## Tentative Schedule
 ### 9/2 - 9/22: Frontend Design Completion

 Finalize the front-end design of the Chrome extension.
-Integrate the backend API with the frontend, ensuring proper alignment for API requests, including those to the MeCab API.
+Integrate the backend API with the front end, ensuring proper alignment for API requests, including those to the MeCab API.
 ### 9/23 - 10/6: Anki Integration

-Implement functionality to ensure that words clicked within the Chrome extension are accurately sent to the Anki app. start working on paper for ACM Student Research Competition.
+Implement functionality to ensure that words clicked within the Chrome extension are accurately sent to the Anki app. start working on a paper for the ACM Student Research Competition.
 ### 10/7 - 10/27: Backend Translation Model

 Develop and integrate the translation model within the backend of the Chrome extension, ensuring it functions correctly.